Working out how interest is calculated on a home loan can help you determine your repayment capabilities.

 There’s another factor that can affect your regular home loan repayment amount: whether you are making principal and interest or interest-only repayments.
 Principal and interest repayments are the most common way to pay off a home loan, and they basically mean that one portion of your repayment goes towards paying off the amount you borrow and another portion goes to paying off the interest you owe.

-However, some loans are designed to allow you to make interest-only repayments for a certain period, for example if you’re building a new home or if you’re a property investor.
+However, some loans are designed to allow you to make interest-only repayments for a certain period, for example if you’re building a new home or if you’re a property investor with an investment mortgage.
 This allows you to reduce your regular repayment amount.

 Susie’s Mortgage Repayments